 Another great example is water breaking through rock by carrying one grain of the rock away at a time during a rainstorm.

-Something very important to the human body that most people do not even consider until there is a problem are platelets.
+Something very important to the human body that most people do not even consider until there is a problem is platelets.
 It is very important to check your platelets level on a regular basis.

-These platelets are the tiny, invisible cells that are within our blood that bond to each other when there is damage in our bodies.
+Thrombocytes, another name of platelets are the tiny, invisible cells that are within our blood that bond to each other when there is damage in our bodies.

 For example, when we prick our finger, platelets within our blood recognize that there is a free flow of blood where a blood vessel is damaged.
 The platelets bind to one another so that they block the damaged area, thus forming a clot, which eventually dries and becomes a scab.

 Without these invisible, blood bandages, humans would be much more likely to bleed to their death.

 Learn more here: Facts About Platelets: What you NEED to know.